Unboxed-Software/solana-course/content/mwa-deep-dive.md

 # Lab

 Now let's do some hands-on practice by building a mobile wallet.
-The goal here is to see what happens on both sides of the MWA process in order to demystify the app-wallet relationship.
+The goal here is to see what happens on both sides of the MWA process to demystify the app-wallet relationship.

 ### 0. Set up development environment if needed